 "We can pull up current atmospheric soundings from weather balloons around the world and compare it to soundings from 24 hours ago to determine how the atmosphere is changing and better predict what will occur in the near-term future," said Tech.
 Sgt.
-John David Gasa, 30th WS noncommissioned officer-in-charge of weather operations.
-"There are 10 to 15 different weather models loaded into AWIPS and we have the ability to compare each model to another.
-We do this to determine what model is handling our weather the best and this allows us to make the best forecast possible."
+John David Gasa, 30th WS NCO in charge of weather operations.
+"This allows us to make the best forecast possible."

-"Vandenberg and Patrick are the only weather stations in the Air Force that have AWIPS, as it is a National Weather Service system," he added.
+"Vandenberg and Patrick are the only weather stations in the Air Force that have AWIPS, since it is a National Weather Service system," he added.

 These technical advantages help range forecasters provide the best information available during launch preparations and countdowns.

 "We provide cradle-to-grave support," said 2nd Lt.
-Shenna Storr, 30th WS launch weather officer.
-"That includes from booster transport and fueling procedures, to the actual countdown itself."
+Shenna Storr, 30th WS launch weather officer, "from booster transport and fueling procedures, to the actual countdown itself."

 Launch preparation for the 30th WS begins 30 to 60 days in advance of a launch.
 This includes rehearsals, reviewing documents, creating briefings and schedules, and assembling the launch weather team.

-"At our squadron readiness review, we look at model data and climatology, which gives us a rough idea of how weather conditions will be during the launch," Lieutenant Storr said.
-"In the three days leading up to the launch, we provide the wing and launch agency the probability a weather constraint will be violated."
+"We look at model data and climatology, which gives us a rough idea of how weather conditions will be during the launch," Lieutenant Storr said.

 The 30th WS is not afraid to be the bearer of bad news if the weather is not favorable for the launch.

-"When we give the wing and launch agency a probability of violating weather constraints, we have been following model data as a team for over seven days and are very confident with the recommendation we give; and it is not bad news at all, it is the course of action that keeps the mission safe," Lieutenant Storr added.
+"When we give the wing and launch agency a probability of violating weather constraints, we are very confident with the recommendation we give; and it is not bad news, it is the course of action that keeps the mission safe," Lieutenant Storr added.